 Determinate varieties are still pretty vigorous.
 Those of us with limited garden space, and who would like to grow our tomatoes in pots, are likely to find the dwarf varieties more suitable.

 Most people will have noticed that there are cherry tomatoes, mid-sized tomatoes, and big ones.
 But there’s even more to this size classification than you may have realized.
 The ones you don’t often see in stores include the super-large Beefsteak tomatoes.

 As their name indicates, they’re super-meaty and have a rich flavour.
-Smaller varieties have earned the beefsteak tag because of meatiness – so do check variety descriptions carefully if you’re looking for the giant ones.
+Smaller varieties have earned the beefsteak tag because of meatiness.
+Do check variety descriptions carefully if you’re looking for the giant ones.

 Mid-sized tomatoes are family favourites.
-If you’re looking to munch down right in the garden, or are catering for a smaller family unit, it’s nice to pick, eat, and not end up with tomato halves taking up space in the refrigerator.
+If you’re looking to munch down right in the garden, or are catering for a smaller family unit, it’s nice to pick, eat.
 Having said that, they’re harder work when you’re making sauces or cooking up tomatoes to freeze since you have to peel more tomatoes to fill the pot.

 Cherry tomatoes have always been a favorite for summer salads.
 They come in a variety of shapes from the classic rounded cherry to oval.
 They’re also becoming more popular as cooked vegetables.
-Try cherry tomato halves as a pizza topping or pick whole clusters and put them on the barbeque or under the grill just like that.
+Try cherry tomato halves as a pizza topping or pick whole clusters and put them on the barbeque or under the grill.
 They’re a taste explosion!

 Fabulous Tomato Colours Let You Follow the Rainbow